maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 - Test first approach to ensure we only write the code we need

 [Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it.
 It follows that loosely coupled systems are created by loosely coupled teams.

-### Irreversibility

-Effects of decisions can't be predicted, it is expensive if decision can't be reversed.

-Most available lever to control complexity in software.

-Frequent pushes, using observabilty,
-Letting data inform if a feature has been good or no

 ## Testing system resilience